 The requirements to get the illusive category A stamped vary in different issuing countries.
 We have collated information from some previous teams to get you started, unfortunately the situations are so different in each country, year on year that you may need to investigate further into this.

 General: One thing to realise is that an International Driving Permit (IDP) is not a stand-alone document, it is a translation of your own license.
 It's issued by the same organisation that issues drivers licenses, and its purpose is to make your current drivers license valid in other countries.
-Therefore, to get an IDP to drive a rickshaw in India, you need to have whatever license from your country you need to drive a rickshaw in your own country.
+Therefore, to get an IDP with a Category A Stamp to drive a rickshaw in India, you need to have whatever license from your country you need to drive a rickshaw in your own country.
 For example, if a Rickshaw is classed as a motorcycle in your own country, then you'll need a full motorcycle license to drive a rickshaw in India.

 We reserve the right to check any Runner's licenses if they are planning to drive- we would generally do that if you were speeding around like a twat during test driving.